Recommended Reading

 How SureSafe helps protect elderly people with dementia

 An LPA is good way to safeguard your parent’s finances or welfare as their dementia progresses.
-Another great step to help protect older loved ones with dementia is obtaining a personal alarm for the elderly.
+Another great step to help protect older loved ones with dementia is obtaining a personal alarm for the elderly or our dementia tracker.
 Older people with advanced dementia may lose their physical stability or struggle to tell the difference between a small step and the edge of a carpet, meaning they are at greater risk of falling.
 Even if a carer is in just the next room, it’s possible they still won’t be aware or hear that a fall has occurred.

 A fall detection alarm ensures that if a senior does fall, help will called for automatically.
 That’s ideal for older people with dementia who may not have the ability to operate devices to call for help, as well as for people who are unconscious when they fall.